-The lawn area adjacent to the house will predominantly be used in conjunction with the ballroom.
-When lawn areas are used exclusively, and not in conjunction with the ballroom, a marque is proposed to be located on the tennis court to provide shelter.

 This area will also be for private or corporate functions.
+The lawns area will predominantly be used in conjunction with the ballroom.
+When the lawn area is used exclusively, and not in conjunction with the ballroom, a marque is proposed to provide shelter.
 It will be located on the tennis courts at a maximum size of 12m by 20m, which can accommodate 160 people seated and 200 people standing.